grantila/core-types-json-schema/README.md

 # core-types-json-schema

-This package provides conversion functions between [`core-types`][core-types-github-url] and JSON Schema.
+This package provides conversion functions between [`core-types`][core-types-github-url] and JSON Schema (and Open API through the [`openapi-json-schema`](https://github.com/grantila/openapi-json-schema) package).

-*You probably don't want to use this package directly, but rather [`typeconv`][typeconv-github-url] which uses this package to convert between TypeScript, JSON Schema and GraphQL.*
+*You probably don't want to use this package directly, but rather [`typeconv`][typeconv-github-url] which uses this package to convert between TypeScript, JSON Schema, GraphQL and Open API.*

 # See